ianchapin/ianchapin.com/README.md

 My personal homepage.

 ## TO DO
-- Make social media icons go horizontal in small screen size.
+- Cycle through social media links with icons.
 - Add projects to main page.